hyperledger-labs/fabric-smart-client/docs/design.md

   signing keys compatible with the endorsement policy of the chaincode the transaction targets.

 Let us explore the above two possibilities in the following Sections.
+Also, please, find concrete examples in our Section dedicated to the Integration Tests [`here`](../integration/README.md).

 ### A Chaincode Mediated Example